 Why this Topic?

-In subsequent exploration, some of the techniques for building and sharing these creations felt a bit too familiar, and it sparked a broader curiosity.
-As such, my intent is to explore how and if there are consistent and observable ways that these innovations are created, disseminated, and scaled within and between organizations.
+In subsequent exploration, some of the techniques for building and sharing these creations felt a bit too familiar and I’m curious to dig deeper.
+My intent is to explore how and if there are consistent and observable ways that these innovations are created, disseminated, and scaled within and between organizations.
 One tangible example might the SVBIED factories that ISIS managed, and the way that the platforms evolved across the conflict and between cells.

 Despite a political science degree, I’ve worked for a decade in startups and innovation consulting.
 Working within both small and large organizations, I’ve tried to surface the interesting loops within human systems and to apply learning from systems thinking in what I build (eg. Donna Meadows, John Boyd, and more contemporary design thinking work).
 In this case, I want to do this research based off of the artifacts of the organizations instead of directly observing it as a consultant, employee, or ethnographer might.
 More broadly, I want to explore whether there is a certain inevitability in the innovation capacity of a business relative to its structure, and whether the same can be said the organizations I propose to study.

 Doing this research in the international security studies context and still following the post-structural framing we’ve been introduced to so far is a point of some anxiety.
 I’m committed to take as empirical an approach as I can to this work, but I think the analysis of bureaucratic data might highlight interesting details on the “who” involved in these innovations.
 This raises some interesting questions:

-Anyway, all this said, I’m excited to do this work.
+All this said, I’m excited to do this work.
 While many are still living the conflicts that birthed these deadly creations, the past decades of multi-party asymmetric conflict have left a trove of media and data to be considered in understanding just how technical and management innovation emerge in organizations to weak to engage in conventional warfare.
 My hope is this work can serve to make some small contribution in highlighting mechanisms to interdict the worst of these innovations, especially those used in the targeting of non-combatants.